Spanish–Ottoman Wars: Unsuccessful peace efforts (1558–1559)

-While this struggle was ongoing in the Mediterranean, as a result of diplomatic negotiations between the Ottoman Empire and the Holy Roman Empire that had been ongoing since 1557, a permanent armistice was signed between the Ottomans and the Germans on January 31, 1559.
-On April 29, 1558, Emperor Ferdinand sent four drafts of the Ahidname to the Ottoman side.
-Although the German ambassador Ogier Ghiselin de Busbecq appeared before Suleiman the Magnificent on June 8, he did not receive a positive response to the drafts of the Ahidname.
-However, it was agreed that the negotiations would continue.
-Because, in the Ottoman Empire, which had eliminated the Safavid Persian threat in the east with the Treaty of Amasya in 1555, the ongoing civil war based on succession among the princes (since the assassination of Prince Mustafa in 1553) had turned Suleiman's attention to the struggles between his sons.
-The period between Prince Bayezid's defeat by Selim in Konya in 1559, his subsequent refuge with the Safavids, and his strangulation by Ottoman executioners in Kazvin as a result of the Ottoman-Safavid reconciliation in 1561, occupied the Ottoman state mechanism considerably.
+While this struggle was occurring in the Mediterranean, as a result of diplomatic negotiations between the Ottoman Empire and the Holy Roman Empire since 1557, a permanent armistice was signed between the Ottomans and the Germans on 31 January 1559.
+On 29 April 1558, Emperor Ferdinand sent four drafts of the Ahidname charter to the Ottoman side.
+Although the German ambassador Ogier Ghiselin de Busbecq appeared before Suleiman the Magnificent on 8 June, he did not receive a positive response to drafts of the Ahidname.
+However, it was agreed that negotiations would continue: because the Ottoman Empire had eliminated the Safavid Persian threat in the east through the Treaty of Amasya in 1555, the ongoing civil war of succession among the princes (after the assassination of Prince Mustafa in 1553) had turned Suleiman's attention to the struggle among his sons.
+The period between three events—Prince Bayezid's defeat by his brother Şehzade Selim in Konya in 1559, his subsequent refuge with the Safavids, and his strangulation by Ottoman executioners in Kazvin as a result of the Ottoman–Safavid reconciliation in 1561—occupied the Ottoman state mechanism considerably.

 During the same period, the Spanish branch of the Habsburg Dynasty also sought peace with the Ottomans.
-So, in March 1558, both the King Philip II of Spain and Pope Pius IV decided to send an emissary to talk with Persian ambassadors via Michel Cernovic, the chief dragoman of the Venetians and agent of Ferdinand I of the HRE, as well as of Habsburg Spain, in Constantinople.
-However, he was more concerned with negotiating (together with the Flemish ambassador for the Kingdom of Germany, Ogier Ghislain de Busbecq) the Ottoman border treaties in Transylvania and Hungary with the Vienna-based Habsburgs, than with finalizing anything with Safavid Persia, which also which also made him neglect the negotiations concerning the Spanish–Ottoman conflict.
-In this context, the ambassadors sent to the Ottoman palace in November 1558 and June 1559 were unable to even conclude an armistice, unlike Busbecq, and the Ottoman-Spanish War, which had been going on since 1515, entered its most difficult period in 1560.
+In March 1558, both King Philip II of Spain and Pope Pius IV sent an emissary to talk with Persian ambassadors via Michel Cernovic; he was the chief dragoman (interpreter) of the Venetians and an agent of Ferdinand I of the HRE, as well as of Habsburg Spain, in Constantinople.
+However—along with the Flemish ambassador for the Kingdom of Germany, Ogier Ghislain de Busbecq—he was more concerned with negotiating the Ottoman border treaties in Transylvania and Hungary with the Vienna-based Habsburgs, rather than with finalizing an arrangement with Safavid Persia; this focus also led him to neglect negotiations about the Spanish–Ottoman conflict.
+In this context, the ambassadors sent to the Ottoman palace in November 1558 and June 1559 could not conclude an armistice, unlike Busbecq; the Ottoman–Spanish War, which had been active since 1515, entered its most difficult period in 1560.
+As a result, Spain developed an espionage network in the Ottoman court at Constantinople, providing information on Turkish naval activities and sabotaging its facilities.
+Spain had key people such as the Genoese Juan María Renzo, the Neapolitan Juan Agostino Gilli, the Venetian Aurelio Santa Croce, and the Genoese Adam de Franchi; these were supplemented by a network in Algiers led by the renegade Alí Bajá.